-James Gladstone, MD, is Co-Chief of the Sports Medicine Service and Associate Professor of Orthopedic Surgery at the Icahn School of Medicine at Mount Sinai.
+James Gladstone, MD, is Chief of the Division of Sports Medicine Service and Associate Professor of Orthopedic Surgery at the Icahn School of Medicine at Mount Sinai.
 He is a leading expert in the treatment of sports injuries, in particular those of the knee and shoulder.
-Dr. Gladstone currently serves as the Medical Advisor to the U.S. Davis Cup tennis team, and he is orthopedic consultant to the U.S. Open tennis tournament and National Football League officials.
-He is also the team physician for a college and public high school football teams in the New York City metropolitan area.
-Dr. Gladstone leads lectures and teaches orthopedic surgeons, and he is widely published.
+Dr. Gladstone currently serves as the Medical Advisor to the U.S. Davis Cup tennis team, an orthopedic consultant to the US Open Tennis Championships and a physician for the U.S. Ski Team.
+He is also the team physician for ASA College and several public high school football teams in the New York City metropolitan area.

 Along with Drs.
-Colvin, Gladstone, Anthony and Leber, Mount Sinai's physician team supporting the USTA includes:
+Colvin, Gladstone, Anthony, Leber, Seneviratne, and Small, Mount Sinai's orthopedic physician team supporting the USTA includes:

-- Leesa Galatz, MD, System Chair of the Department of Orthopedics, Mount Sinai Health System, Shoulder and Elbow Reconstructive Surgery
+- Leesa Galatz, MD, Chair of Orthopedics, Mount Sinai Health System, Shoulder and Elbow Reconstructive Surgery

 - Michael Hausman, MD, Dr. Robert K. Lippman Professor and Chief, Hand and Upper Extremity Surgery for the Mount Sinai Health System